SIXTH YEAR DIPLOMA PROGRAM

 advocacy group, representing the needs of Southern's graduate student body."

 "The Graduate Student Affairs Committee meets on the first Monday of every month of the academic year with the exceptions of January and September.
 Meetings are held from 3:00 to 4:30 PM in the Adanti Student Center.
 All graduate students and faculty are welcome to attend.
 For more information please contact the GSAC Coordinator, Arlene Lucibello at (203) 392-6165."

 Sixth Year Diploma ADMISSIONS

-NOTICE: Effective July 1, 2011, the School of Graduate Studies (GS) will become the central locus for nearly all graduate admissions materials.
+NOTICE: Effective July 1, 2011, the School of Graduate Studies (GS) will become the central location for nearly all graduate admissions materials.
 On that date, the Graduate School office will receive all admissions materials for all non-certification graduate programs in ILS.

 Admissions materials include, but are not limited to, transcripts, letters of recommendation, essay/personal statement, resume.

 Acceptance to the Sixth Year Diploma program requires review by two ofﬁces: School of Graduate Studies and Department of Information and Library Science.
 Students, however, submit all materials to the School of Graduate Studies; Complete applications will then be forwarded to the department for review.

 Submit the following to the School of Graduate Studies: